A Schematic Definition of Quantum Polynomial Time Computability: Background, Motivation, and the Main Results

-Bernstein and Vazirani further formulated a new complexity class, denoted by $\bqp$, as a collection of languages recognized by well-formed QTMs running in polynomial time with error probability bounded from above by $1/3$.
-Furthermore, QTMs equipped with output tapes can compute string-valued functions in place of languages, and those functions form a function class $\fbqp$.
+Bernstein and Vazirani further formulated a new complexity class, denoted by $\bqp$, as the collection of all languages recognized by well-formed QTMs running in polynomial time with error probability bounded from above by $1/3$.
+Furthermore, QTMs equipped with output tapes can compute string-valued functions in place of languages, and those functions form a function class, called $\fbqp$.

 From a different viewpoint, Yao \cite{Yao93} expanded Deutsch's notion of \emph{quantum network} \cite{Deu89} and formalized a notion of \emph{quantum circuit}, which is a quantum analogue of classical Boolean circuit.
 Different from the classical Boolean circuit model, a quantum circuit is composed of \emph{quantum gates}, each of which represents a unitary transformation acting on a Hilbert space of a small, fixed dimension.
-To act as a ``programmable'' unitary operator, a family of quantum circuits requires the so-called \emph{uniformity condition}.
+To act as a ``programmable'' unitary operator, a family of quantum circuits requires the so-called \emph{uniformity condition}, which ensures that a blueprint of each quantum circuit is easily rendered.
 Yao further demonstrated that a uniform family of quantum circuits is powerful enough to simulate a well-formed quantum Turing machine.
 As Nishimura and Ozawa \cite{NO02} pointed out, the uniformity condition of a quantum circuit family is necessary to precisely capture quantum polynomial-time computation.
 With this uniformity condition, $\bqp$ and $\fbqp$ are characterized exactly by uniform families of quantum circuits made up of polynomially many quantum gates.